divitisanthoshi/face-recognition-attendance/README.md

 - Camera capture saves images locally for processing.
 - Further integration needed to connect recognition results to attendance logging.

-## Demo
-Run the Flask app and camera capture script to test the system.

 ## License
 MIT License